-A \$50,000 deposit in the form of an executed, irrevocable standby letter of credit ("Letter of Credit") is required utilizing the Form Irrevocable Letter of Credit attached as Appendix D.
+A \$50,000 deposit in the form of an executed, irrevocable standby letter of credit ("Letter of Credit") is required.
+See APPENDIX D for the Form Irrevocable Letter of Credit.
 Additional deposits will be required if selected and upon execution of the disposition agreement.

 Conditions: If a Respondent's Proposal is not selected, the Letter of Credit shall be returned to the Respondent.
-If a Respondent's Proposal is selected, the Letter of Credit will only be returned upon the Respondent's successful completion of Closing as defined in the "Affordable Housing" sub-section of the "Common Elements & Requirements" section and as determined by the District through the terms of the disposition agreement.
+If a Respondent's Proposal is selected, the Letter of Credit will only be returned upon the Respondent's successful completion of Closing as determined by the District through the terms of the disposition agreement.